intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation/README.md

 - `top_k`: The number of highest probability vocabulary tokens to keep for top-k-filtering.
 The default value is 40.
 - `repetition_penalty`: The parameter for repetition penalty.
 1.0 means no penalty.
 The default value is 2.0.
 - `max_new_tokens`: The maximum numbers of tokens to generate, ignoring the number of tokens in the prompt.
 The default value is 48.
-- `do_sample`: Whether or not to use sampling ; use greedy decoding otherwise.
+- `do_sample`: Whether or not to use sampling; use greedy decoding otherwise.
 The default value is True.
 - `num_beams`: Number of beams for beam search.
 1 means no beam search.
 The default value is 2.
 - `num_return_sequences`: The number of independently computed returned sequences for each element in the batch.
 The default value is 2.
 - `use_cache`: Whether or not the model should use the past last key/values attentions (if applicable to the model) to speed up decoding.
 The default value is True.